-Titanium Dioxide (TiO2), a white powder with a high brightness and opacity, is widely used as a pigment in many every-day consumer applications
+Rain Carbon's calcined petroleum coke is a key raw material in the production of titanium dioxide (TiO2), a white powder with a high brightness and opacity that is widely used as a pigment in many every-day consumer applications.

-The highest-volume use is in paint, where TiO2 powder is used as the base pigment for most paints in both construction and automotive applications.
-TiO2 is also used as filler in plastics, coatings, cosmetics, toothpaste, and sunscreen.
+The primary application is in paint, where TiO2 powder is used as the base pigment for construction and automotive applications paints.
+TiO2 also is used as a filler in plastics, coatings, cosmetics, toothpaste and sunscreen.

-Rain Carbon Inc. (RCI) supplies high-carbon Calcined Petroleum Coke (CPC) produced at our Rain CII plants, which is essential as a reducing agent in the manufacture of titanium dioxide via the chloride process.
+Rain Carbon supplies high-carbon Calcined Petroleum Coke (CPC) produced at our Rain CII plants, which is essential as a reducing agent in the manufacture of titanium dioxide via the chloride process.